RigoHoward/groove-coaster-printable-shell/README.md

 <h3 align="left">Extra parts/tools needed:</h3>
 <p align="left">
-Apart from the 3D printed parts you will need the following tools and materials (i will add some Aliexpress links):
+Apart from the 3D printed parts you will need the following tools and materials (there some Aliexpress links as reference):
   <ul>
   <li>1x Arduino Leonardo or clone board.</li>
   <li><a href="https://www.aliexpress.com/item/1005006560397920.html?spm=a2g0o.cart.0.0.67ac38daT6iGZ6&mp=1">2x Arcade sticks (Sanwa JLF like clones are good, there are 5 pin header and microswitch versions)</a></li>